 “When you look at our first team budget, that’s the level that the big clubs are spending now (on academies) and it’s peanuts for them to go and pick off the best players from other clubs and bring them into their programme.
 So, you actually don’t get the rewards that maybe you used to get from selling a player on.”

 Dobson’s words are not dissimilar to those used by Palios in 2018.
 Given the financial straitjacket imposed on Tranmere at the time, Hibbert is philosophical about the decision taken three years ago and gives credit to the current chairman for the turnaround he has helped engineer.

 “It had been 27 years of nothing but finishing lower and lower, followed by two consecutive relegations from League One to League Two and League Two to National League,” says Hibbert.

 “We were so starved of any success that to then get to back-to-back promotions was crazy.
 It was almost like we didn’t know how to celebrate!”

-Whilst Tranmere supporters might not have a Cresswell-Jennings partnership to look to against Sunderland, they will be hoping Keith Hill’s current highflyers can give them more reason to practice celebrating on Sunday.
+Whilst Tranmere supporters might not have a Cresswell-Jennings partnership to look to next season, they will be hoping Micky Mellon’s recent reappointment leads to a greater familiarity with celebrating in the months to come.